Academic Catalog

 4. Eating disorders

-M. Gender, sexuality and reproductive behaviors
+13. Gender, sexuality, and reproductive behaviors

 1. Organizing effects of sex hormones during prenatal development

-a.
-Activating effects of sex hormones during brain development
+1. Activating effects of sex hormones during brain development

 2. Variations in sexual behavior

-a.
-Mating behavior
+1. Mating behavior

-b.
-Gender identity and gender differences
+2. Gender identity and gender differences

 3. Sexual orientation

-N. Emotional behaviors
+14. Emotional behaviors

 1. Theories of emotion, including the James-Lange theory and modern theories